busera/applying_data_analysis_in_internal_audit/guide/01_introduction.md

 - Confirmatory vs. Exploratory Questions
 - Causal vs. Non-Causal Questions

-To further bridge the gap between theory and practice, I am planning to build a GitHub repository that will collect anonymized real-life examples, including Python code for analysis and visualization.
+To further bridge the gap between theory and practice, I am planning to build a GitHub repository that will collect examples (generated and anonymized real-life data), including Python code for analysis and visualization.